jasonliu2050/project/README.md

 4. Train a classifier that can categorize the handwritten digits
 5. Apply the model on the test set and report its accuracy

-Based on the preliminary performance of estimators, we found that both models provide consistent performance.
+Based on the preliminary performance of estimators, we found that all models provide consistent performance.

 Simple visualization and classification of the digits dataset